cakephp/docs/en/plugins.rst

 But keep in mind that handling static assets, such as images, Javascript and CSS files of plugins, through the Dispatcher is incredibly inefficient.
-It is very recommended to symlink them for production.
+It is strongly recommended to symlink them for production.
 For example like this::

     ln -s app/Plugin/YourPlugin/webroot/css/yourplugin.css app/webroot/css/yourplugin.css